jhchein/phi-3-on-CPU/README.md

 This option is faster and simpler, ideal if you want to get started quickly.

-The Docker image for the Phi-3-mini-4k-instruct model is available for public use under the repository `heinous/phi-3-on-cpu`.
+The Docker image (2.53 GB) for the Phi-3-mini-4k-instruct model is available for public use under the repository `heinous/phi-3-on-cpu`.
 You can pull the image using the following Docker command:

 ```bash
 docker pull heinous/phi-3-on-cpu:latest